 Sheriff Brody learns from his deputy that the boy scouts are doing their "Mile Swim" in the bay for their merit badge.
 While the Boy Scouts of America do offer a "Mile Swim" patch for those scouts able to swim, non-stop for that distance, there is no merit badge that requires swimming a mile.
 (An Eagle Scout like Steven Spielberg should have known that.)

 When Hooper first meets Quint, Quint asks him to tie a sheep shank.
 Hooper ties a knot and tosses it to him.
 However, the knot Hooper ties is actually a trumpet knot, not a sheep shank.
 They both serve the same purpose (shortening a length or rope) but they are tied differently and have a slight difference in appearance.

-The death certificate that Brody is typing for the first victim states that her death occurred at 11:50PM, but the sun was obviously shining when she entered the water.
+The police report that Brody is typing for the first victim states that her death occurred at 11:50PM, but the sun was obviously shining when she entered the water.
 Also, the time of discovery of the body is stated as 10:20PM, but it is obviously the next morning when her body is discovered (Brody had just gotten out of bed when he received the phone call at home).

 When Chief Brody and Hooper tie the ropes to the stern cleats, Quint shoots a harpoon under the shark's mouth.
 When Hooper is in the shark cage, look at the shark's mouth when it passes by.
 There is no harpoon there.

 When Jaws attacks Hooper's cage, there is live footage of a real Great White with a rope hanging from its mouth.
 This shark's mouth is clearly much smaller than Jaws' mouth when it attacks the boat moments later.